TWWinde/Medical-Images-Synthesis/README.md

 # Overview

 This repository is about my master research project (Forschungsarbeit), which generates realistic looking medical images from semantic label maps.
 In addition, many different images can be generated from any given label map by simply resampling a noise vector.
 We implemented [Oasis](https://arxiv.org/abs/2012.04781)-generator, which is based on SPADE and Wavelet-discriminator.
+This repo is supervised paired image synthesis, the first step towards our final goal, using CT labels to generate CT images.
+Our final model for unpaired image synthesis is still in progress and will be released soon!

 ## Setup